GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/channel-list.md

 present(navigationVC, animated: true)
 ```

-To push the channel list to existed navigation controller:
+To push the channel list to an existing navigation controller:
 ```swift
 navigationController?.pushViewController(channelListVC, animated: true)
 ```